ssharma2712/ModelTamer/README.md

 MT_aggregator.R : Extract analysis information from IQTREE output.
 MT_automatic.R  : An aumtomated tool for performing ModelTamer.
 ```
-The "data" directory contains one example empirical dataset which has been analyzed in the original article.
+The "Example" directory contains one example empirical dataset which has been analyzed in the original article.
 ```
 Plants.fas      : This emprical dataset has 16 platns sequences and 4,246,454 sites with 190,352 distinct site patterns.
 The otimal model of substitution is GTR+G+R which is determined by analyzing the full MSA.